davaya/jadn2/README.md

 ```
 The top level of the configuration file is a section.
 Under the style section are output formats and the option values specified for each format.

-Only a style section is defined at this time, but additional sections may be defined to support new capabilities.
+Only the style section is defined at this time, but additional sections may added later.

+This example sets column widths for JIDL output and the graph format for ERDs.
+The data format class file
+defines all possible options and their default values.
+The configuration file overrides some of those
+values, and the CLI `--style` argument supersedes both.

 ## Serialize and Validate Data
 tbsl